xivapi/ffxiv-launcher/README.md

 - `yarn`
 - Start it: `electron .`

 Electron is basically a chrome browser without a head (no address bar, buttons etc).
-The project will open dev tools and load the basic FFXIV Login form.

 You can do modifications to the html, css or js and reload the app via: `CTRL+SHIFT+R`.